 To maximize harvest and fishing opportunity, the program also dedicates funds to hatchery research.
-A report produced by the Hatchery Scientific Review Group (HSRG) in 2018 to review the 13 salmon production programs and facilities in Puget Sound was supported by PSRFE dollars4.
-The report calculated and summarized Chinook and Coho survival rates, contribution rates, and cost per fish.
-The following table (Table 1) has been updated since the 2018 report to include recovery data to date of the PSRFE funded salmon hatchery programs.
+A report produced by the Hatchery Scientific Review Group (HSRG) in 2018 to review the 12 salmon production programs and facilities in Puget Sound was supported by PSRFE dollars.
+The report calculated and summarized Chinook and coho survival rates, contribution rates, and cost per fish.
+The following table (Table 1) has been updated since the 2018 report to include recovery data to date of the PSRFE funded salmon hatchery programs (brood years 2014-2019).
+Since the last legislative report, PSRFE has removed the following programs from it's funding: Glenwood Springs sub-yearling Chinook and Hoodsport yearling Chinook and Icy Creek yearling Chinook.
+Glenwood Springs was removed due to accessibility issues and the inability to mark and tag all fish.
+The two yearling programs have been removed due to elevated issues with disease from holding onto the fish during warmer months.